inf112-v20/havo-c-/src/test/manual-tests/PlayerTest.md

 replace him at the coordinates (0,0) facing up.
 - Use the following commands to move the Player off the board:
 Q, W.
-- Press R, this should replace the player onto the board facing up.
+- Press R, this should replace the player onto the board at the same location as previously in facing the same direction.
 - Repeat the two previous steps, the same things should occur.
 - Repeat the steps again, this time pressing R should have no effect as the player has spent his 3 lives and is unable to